Abbey Lodge

 Samantha Turner-Cavill

 Hi, my name is Samantha.
 I prefer to be called Sam.
 I have worked in care since I was 16.
 I first started working in a small Learning Disabilities home.
 Here I found my love for wanting to better understand and learn about triggers and Behaviours that challenge.
 I worked in this particular home for 7 years.
 At this time, I had two children.
-I Left care to work in a specialist SEND school in the independent units which had 4 children in each class and each child worked on a 1-1, I did this for two years.
+I left care to work in a specialist SEND school in the independent units, which had 4 children in each class, and each child worked on a 1-1, I did this for two years.
 I then had my third and final child.
 I then became a household CEO (stay-at-home mum).
-I returned to work in 2017 here at Abbey Lodge as the cleaner, I loved engaging the residents to help with the cleaning after a year I requested to complete my NVQ level 3 in HSC so I could apply to become a senior could spend more time with the residents.
+I returned to work in 2017 here at Abbey Lodge as the cleaner.
+I loved engaging the residents to help with the cleaning.
+After a year, I requested to complete my NVQ level 3 in HSC so I could apply to become a senior and spend more time with the residents.
 I was accepted.
-I completed my NVQ in 12 months alongside working as a senior. during my time in this role, I knew I wanted to go further so I requested to do my NVQ level 5 in HSC so that when a team leader role became available, I was ready and qualified to apply.
-In 2019 a team leader position became available, so I applied and was accepted.
-In April 2022 the Registered Manager position became available and I thought you know what reach for the stars.
-I applied and here I am.
+I completed my NVQ in 12 months alongside working as a senior.
+During my time in this role, I knew I wanted to go further, so I requested to do my NVQ level 5 in HSC so that when a team leader role became available, I would be ready and qualified to apply.
+In 2019, a team leader position became available, so I applied and was accepted.
+In April 2022, the Registered Manager position became available, and I thought, you know what, reach for the stars.
+I applied, and here I am.

 Frequently Asked Questions about Abbey Lodge